citrus/spree_retailers/README.md

 Spree Retailers
 ===============

-Spree Retailers is a simple Spree Extension that adds a retailers page as well as a retailers admin.
+Spree Retailers is a Spree extension for listing your company's retail stores on your web site.

 Installation